The Herb Alpert School of Music at CalArts

 View Program Faculty Listing

 Since its founding, The Herb Alpert School of Music at CalArts has been recognized worldwide as a leading center for contemporary composition and performance.
 The school is extending this legacy by offering a unique program that reflects how new directions in creative music increasingly demand the thoroughgoing integration of composition and performance practice.
-For advanced students, this integrated approach to musicmaking serves as a vital linchpin in the evolution of original work and the maturation and refining of individual artistic voices.
+This integrated approach to musicmaking serves as a vital linchpin in the evolution of original work and the maturation and refining of individual artistic voices.

 This challenging program is not a double major, but rather focuses specifically on ways in which music artists can develop their overall creative profiles and a distinctive body of music by combining technical performance virtuosity with innovative compositional models.
 Each area depends on the other in order to be fully realized.
 In this process, students who are already accomplished composers and expert players immerse themselves deeply and intensively along the entire continuum of creative musicmaking.